Effective and Efficient Dropout for Deep Convolutional Neural Networks: Experiments

 \subsection{Training Details}

-In the experiments, we report the results in median over 5 runs.
-We train the networks with SGD + Nesterov momentum and cross-entropy loss, and we adopt weight initialization introduced by~\cite{he2015delving}.

-For CIFAR datasets, we train 300 epochs on VGG-11, ResNeXt-29-P64-d4, and DenseNet-L190-K40, 200 epochs on WRN-40-4.
-For SVHN, we train 160 epochs on WRN-16-8.
+For all the experiments, we train the CNNs with SGD and Nesterov momentum.
+For CIFAR datasets, we train 300 epochs for VGG-11, ResNeXt-29-P64-d4 and DenseNet-L190-K40, and 200 epochs for WRN-40-4.
+For SVHN, we train 160 epochs for WRN-16-8.
 The initial learning rate is set to 0.1, weight decay 0.0001, dampening 0, momentum 0.9 and mini-batch size 128 for CIFAR and SVHN datasets.
 The learning rate is divided by 10 at 50\% and 75\% of the total number of training epochs.

-For ImageNet, we train 90 epochs on VGG-16, WRN-50-2, DenseNet-L169-K32 with a mini-batch size of 256.
-The initial learning rate is set 0.1, and is lowered by a factor of 10 after epoch 30 and epoch 60.
+For ImageNet, we train 100 epochs for VGG-16, WRN-50-2 and DenseNet-L169-K32 with a mini-batch size of 128.
+The initial learning rate is set to 0.05, and is lowered by a factor of 10 after epoch 30, 60 and 90.
 We use a weight decay of 0.0001 and momentum 0.9 without dampening.
-Other training details follow their original settings.